Henry-Schuetze/orthogonal_dictionary_learning/README.txt

   -->   EXAMPLE_natural_image_patches
         (learns an orthogonal dictionary from patches of an image)

-If you have trouble to use the pre-compiled mex files
+If you have trouble to use the pre-compiled mex files:
  - crop_patches_of_img.mexa64
  - update_lambdaOSC_fast.mexa64
  - update_OSC_fast.mexa64